-Here’s what you need to know about air handlers: if you’re searching for a conventional furnace or air conditioner, you’ll more than likely never need to know what an air handler is because it’s feasible that you won’t need one.
+Here’s what you need to know about air handlers: if you’re in the market for a conventional furnace or air conditioner, you’ll more than likely never need to know what an air handler is because it’s feasible that you won’t need one.
 However, if you’re in the market for an electric heat pump, it’s helpful to know that an air handler will most likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

 Air conditioners contain the condenser and are traditionally set outside the home.
 One of the most common mix-ups with air conditioners is that they cool the existing air in your home.
-Air conditioners actually take heat from inside your home through a variety of pieces within your system and expel it outside.
+Air conditioners actually remove heat from inside your home through a variety of pieces inside your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.